FAMU-FSU-IME/IISE-Co-learning/README.md

 ## Section 6.1 ##

 For the printer selection in Section 6.1, all the printers are consider as data-limited printers.
 That means each printer only contributes one single g-code for ino120 (Taz6) to co-learn with.
 Each training sample [0, 3, 5, 6, 8] in ino120 (Taz 6) will be trained indivually and validated by the rest.
 Therefore, 20 RMSEs will be manually collected for a certain combinations of printers (e,g., Taz 5 + Taz 6 + Ender 1).
+All the code adjustment wil be the same as mentioned in Section 5.

 Also, "printer_selection.py", are provided for presenting the results I attached in Fig. 8 (paper).